Design of 2D Skyrmionic Metamaterial Through Controlled Assembly: Methods

 As depicted in Figure \ref{fig:fig6}(b) and (c), we propose a protocol to guide the construction of all skyrmionic metamaterials in 2D films, utilizing a site-based topological charge distribution method.
 In this context, a 'site' is a qualitative idea that refers to a representative piece of the texture, characterized by a unique local topological charge density distribution.
-A total of four distinct sites have been defined in this work, with more detailed information available in Appendix A3.
+A total of four distinct sites have been defined in this work, with more detailed information available in the Supplementary Note 2.

 The topological charge $Q$ of a given continuous two-dimensional magnetization texture with unitary local direction $\vec{n}(x,y)$ is computed using